-We have to negotiate between what we don’t know and what we certainly know.
+We have to negotiate between what we don’t know and what we know certainly.
 Whether it’s raining right now or not is a fact.
 Whether it will rain on you later in the day is an uncertainty.
-If you are considering whether to carry an umbrella, you have to negotiate between your current, factual, state and an unknowable future state.
+If you are considering whether to carry an umbrella, you have to negotiate between your current, factual state and an unknowable future state.
 Beliefs are the bridge.

 Your beliefs help you judge how much confidence to put in a weather forecast.
 Your beliefs help you judge how uncomfortable you would be if you ended up getting drenched in a downpour.
 Your beliefs help you assess how much trouble it would be to carry and umbrella and not need it at all.

 Unfortunately, our beliefs about our toughest problems are not so sanitary.
 They become clouded by our cognitive illusions.
 These illusions are our brain’s way of trying to get to a quick solution.
 We crave making a fast decision more than we crave making an accurate one.
 This leads us to picture doctors as men, nurses as women, and pizza without pineapple.

 To make fast judgments, our brains create an impressive array of shortcuts, heuristics, and biases.
 These fast lanes make sense: if we thought critically about every bit of information we encounter in the world, we’d get nothing done—and it would be incredibly uncomfortable.

 Our brains are, above all, wired to protect us from physical threats.
 While we are operating in a world of information and artificial intelligence, our brains are designed to act as if we still lived in a small village with lions just out of sight.

 Our brains are wired to minimize time thinking about non-physical threats, like which mutual fund to invest in, so we can be prepared for the lion to leap out of the pantry.